ulugbekboy/Mongo_DB-project-from-Stepik/README.md

 # MongoDB Online Shop - Database Implementation

 A MongoDB database project demonstrating schema design, indexing, CRUD operations, and aggregation pipelines using Python & PyMongo.
+The Project was made for the NoSQL in STEPIK online learning platform
 ## Tech Stack

 - **Database**: MongoDB 6.0+